kozeig/kozeig/README.md

 ## Syntax Overview

-Lut has a simple, consistent syntax that's easy to learn:
+Kozeig has a simple, consistent syntax that's easy to learn:

 - **Comments** start with `--`
 - **Variables** are defined with `name : { type value }`